Dev

 why record the consequences and alternatives

-The decision alone is rarely the useful part — the context, trade-offs, and rejected options explain why it made sense.
-That reasoning is what future teammates need when they ask whether to revisit the choice.
+The decision alone is rarely the useful part — the context and trade-offs explain why it made sense at the time.
+Future engineers who ask whether to revisit the choice need to know what problem it solved, what it cost, and what was rejected.